RasaHQ/rasa/docs/installation.rst

 Getting Started
 ---------------

-To so your newly installed Rasa Core in action, head over to the introductory tutorial :ref:`tutorial_basics`.
+To see your newly installed Rasa Core in action, head over to the introductory tutorial :ref:`tutorial_basics`.